HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 The behaviour regarding hyphens [is documented somewhat](https://developers.notion.com/docs/working-with-page-content#creating-a-page-with-content), but I don't think it is very convenient.

 Later, I learned that this strange encounter (and my workaround) could have been prevented if I granted the *Read content* capability to my Notion integration.
-With that capability, the response from the POST request includes a `"url"` property which is exactly the URL that I want to open in the final step of the shortcut.
+With that capability, the response from the HTTP request includes a `"url"` property which is exactly the URL that I want to open in the final step of the shortcut.

 ## Conclusions

 So there you have it!
 I now have this shortcut on my home screen, and after tapping it I only need to enter the movie's name (and some other things that I track).

 My new shortcut saves me about 1 second for each entry I add.
-Making the shortcut took me about 2 hours, so I will need to watch another 7200 movies to make this adventure worth it (if time is all that matters).
+Building the shortcut took me about 2 hours, so I will need to watch another 7200 movies to make this adventure worth it (if time is all that matters).

 I think it's fun that I am able to automate this stuff on an iPad without writing any normal code.
 But, being used to writing code, doing it in Shortcuts is also frustrating, given all its quirks.